Trooper Selection Process Description

 Final Offer

 Budget constraints and the number of vacant openings determine the exact number of applicants who receive a Final Offer of Employment.
-This offer is extended to applicants who successfully completed the medical examination, psychological evaluation, drug screening, and an overall final review.
+This offer is extended to applicants who successfully complete all phases of the selection process.
 Additionally, applicants must sign a three-year commitment contract.
 This contract requires the applicant to remain employed with the Missouri State Highway Patrol for at least three years; otherwise, the applicant must reimburse the Patrol the cost of training and uniform expenses based upon a prorated basis.

 Top of the Page